brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab2.md

 - Maintainer - The manager monitors the status of all nodes and services

-If a service or node is down the manager will delegate services and load balance accordingly.The second type of Node in a swarm is a `Worker node`.
+If a service or node is down the manager will delegate services and load balance accordingly.
+The second type of Node in a swarm is a `Worker node`.
 A worker node receives tasks from the managers and hosts services in containers.
 A `Manager node` also works as a `Worker node`.